 This film was a core component of the Learning from Lived Experience (LfLE) Suicide Prevention Project by LELAN (www.lelan.org.au).

-Through the LfLE Project lived/living experience insights and solution ideas for improving community, service and system responses to suicide distress/crisis were gathered in video and written form.
+Through the LfLE Project lived experience insights and solution ideas for improving community, service and system responses to suicide distress and crisis were gathered in video and written form.
 We wanted to know what helped, what harmed and what could be done better.

 This specific focus was chosen as the lived experience community frequently tell us that service responses in times of crisis are inadequate, and even compound the distress they are experiencing.

-The film centers the lives and wisdom of eleven people who have been personally affected by suicide distress/crisis (their profiles are below the film).
+The film centers the lives and wisdom of eleven people who have been personally affected by suicide distress and crisis (their profiles are below the film).
 They generously share their experiences so that the broader voice, influence and leadership of people with lived experience may collectively drive the changes we so desperately need.

 Care not Treatment film: